BlueBrain/nexus/docs/src/main/paradox/docs/delta/api/current/views/index.md

 When querying views, the caller must have `views/query` permissions on the current path of the project or the ancestor paths.

 When reading views, the caller must have `resources/read` permissions on the current path of the project or the ancestor paths.

+Please visit @ref:[Authentication & authorization](../authentication.md) section to learn more about it.

 @@@